Wokingham Stakes

 The Wokingham Stakes is a flat handicap horse race in Great Britain open to horses aged three years or older.
 It is run at Ascot over a distance of 6 furlongs (1,207 metres), and it is scheduled to take place each year in June.

 History

 The event is named after Wokingham, a market town several miles to the west of Ascot.
 It was established in 1813, and the inaugural running was won by Pointers, owned by the Duke of York.
-For many years the Wokingham Stakes was divided into two or three separate classes, but it became a single race in 1874, only 2020 ran a Silver Wokingham during COVID-19 pandemic.
+For many years the Wokingham Stakes was divided into two or three separate classes, but it became a single race in 1874.
+A Silver Wokingham was run in 2020 during the COVID-19 pandemic.

 The Wokingham Stakes is now contested on the final day of the five-day Royal Ascot meeting.

 Records

 Most successful horse since 1874 (2 wins):